Tyre Nichols death: Memphis braces for release of police beating video | Law-Order

 Tyre Nichols death: Memphis braces for release of police beating video

+Memphis braced for public outrage on Friday after it releases video of five police officers, now charged with murder, in a traffic stop that authorities say resulted in the brutal beating and death of Tyre Nichols, a 29-year-old Black man.

-Memphis braced for public outrage on Friday after it releases video of five police officers - all of whom have been charged with murder - initiating a traffic stop that authorities say resulted in the beating and death of Tyre Nichols, a 29-year-old Black man.
-Few details have been made public about the traffic stop and the subsequent events that left Nichols badly injured, but officials who have viewed the video have characterized it as deeply disturbing.
+Memphis braced for public outrage on Friday after it releases video of five police officers, now charged with murder, in a traffic stop that authorities say resulted in the brutal beating and death of Tyre Nichols, a 29-year-old Black man.
+Officials who have viewed the video said it is deeply disturbing but few details have yet been made public about what it contains.

-"We want to proclaim that this is the blueprint going forward for any time any officers, whether they be Black or white, will be held accountable," he said.
-"No longer can you tell us we got to wait six months to a year."
-Lawyers for the family also called on the police department to disband the special Scorpion unit focused on violent street crime to which the officers were assigned.
-Memphis Police Chief Cerelyn Davis has said the department will review Scorpion and other specialized units.
+Civil rights lawyer Ben Crump, representing Nichols' family, said the last words on the video were Nichols calling out for his mother.
+Police will release the video on Friday evening on YouTube.
+It is expected to include footage captured by cameras worn by police and mounted on dashboards of their vehicles as well as security cameras on nearby utility poles.

+"You are going to see acts that defy humanity," Memphis Police Chief Cerelyn Davis told CNN.
+Nichols' family and President Joe Biden have appealed for protests to stay peaceful in Memphis, a city of 628,000 where nearly 65% of residents are Black.
+Schools were scheduled to close early and Saturday morning events were canceled.

-Nichols' death marked the latest high-profile case of police officers accused of using excessive force in the deaths of Black people and other minorities in recent years, sparking public outcries against systemic racism in the U.S. criminal justice system.
+Nichols' death marked the latest high-profile case of police officers accused of using excessive force in the deaths of Black people and other minorities in recent years.
+These have been publicly condemned as systemic racism in the U.S. criminal justice system.
 Protests against racial injustice erupted globally following the May 2020 murder of George Floyd, a Black man who died after a white Minneapolis police officer knelt on his neck for more than nine minutes.

-"No mother should go through what I am going through right now, no mother, to lose their child to the violent way that I lost my child," Tyre Nichols' mother RowVaughn Wells said.
-Police have been highly opaque about the circumstances of Nichols' arrest.
-Even Shelby County District Attorney Steve Mulroy, who sought the indictment, described the incident in vague terms when announcing the charges.
+U.S. Attorney General Merrick Garland on Friday announced a federal civil rights investigation into Nichols' death, while local law enforcement in some major cities, including New York, Atlanta and Washington, said they were preparing for possible protests following the video's release.
+TRAFFIC STOP BEGAN CHAIN OF EVENTS

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)